 Mara&Meru™ is our link between the outdoors, what we want to wear every day, and high street fashion.

-Mara&Meru™ safari clothing, luggage, and accessories are designed to be the perfect fit with every facet of your life – in inimitable safari style.
+Mara&Meru™ safari clothing, sun hats, luggage, and accessories are designed to be the perfect fit for every facet of your life – in inimitable safari style.
 With features for practicality you will use extensively on safari and outdoor adventures, the range holds key wardrobe items for anyone with the urge to adventure.
 We talked to the founder of The Safari Store, Steve Adams, about the brand, its origins, and what fans of the brand can look forward to in the future.

 Mara&Meru™: Why did you choose this name for this range of clothing, luggage, and accessories and what is the origin of the name?